-Engaging materials from a range of Christian traditions, including Evangelicalism, the Catholic Magisterium and a limited use of pan-Orthodox resources, the book analyses and assesses major factors that have shaped different streams of theology.
-Addressing doctrinal development, scripture and revelation, historical tradition and creeds, philosophy and truth, sciences and interdisciplinarity, experience, religious pluralism, and culture it demonstrates how these various streams can form a multilateral whole.
+Engaging materials from a range of Christian traditions, including Evangelicalism, the Catholic Magisterium, and a limited range of pan-Orthodox resources, the book analyzes and assesses major factors that have shaped different streams of theology.
+Addressing doctrinal development, scripture and revelation, historical tradition and creeds, philosophy and truth, sciences and interdisciplinarity, experience, religious pluralism, and culture, it demonstrates how these various streams can form a multilateral whole.
 The book concludes by examining the centers and peripherals of methodologies in theologization for a spectrum of theological traditions/streams, both across and beyond Christianity.

 Table of Contents

 2 Theological Prolegomena and Doctrinal Development : A Historical Overview